Garfeello/Cocktail-Vibe/README.md

 ## Description
 Main goal of this project was simple.
-Create funny website with interesting idea that can store ideas of others and share them to wide range of people, especially in times like this.
+Create a funny website with interesting idea that can store ideas of others and share them to wide range of people, especially in times like this.